c128lib/c128lib.github.io/usage.md

 }
 </pre>

 <code>plugins</code> refers to Retro Build Tool.
-The complete manual for Retro Build Tool is available at: https://c64lib.github.io/gradle-retro-assembler-plugin/.
+The complete manual for Retro Build Tool is available [here](https://c64lib.github.io/gradle-retro-assembler-plugin/).

 <code>retroProject</code> contains details about your project:
 * <code>dialect</code> and <code>dialectVersion</code> tells about which compiler is used in which version